ITRC Fact Sheet 131

 - No ability to place a “stop payment”

 Electronic Funds Transfer Act

-- If debit card is reported missing before it is used, cannot be held responsible for any unauthorized charges or withdrawals
+- If a debit card is reported missing before it is used, cannot be held responsible for any unauthorized charges or withdrawals

 - If reported within 2 business days, cannot be held responsible for more than $50